http://science.pjamal.com

 1) CU Protocol - (Circle, Underline) When answering multiple choice questions on an exam, always look for the OBVIOUS two wrong answers FIRST.
 Then pick your best choice between the other two choices.

-2)ABCD College Degree Protocol - For Self Diagnosis of Mastery!
+2)ABCD College Degree Protocol - For Self Diagnosis of Proficiency!

 TeamA has an Associates Degree.